Decide for yourself...

 Another ASSERTIVE BILL OF RIGHTS

-(From the book: When I Say No, I Feel Guilty)
+(From the book: When I Say No, I Feel Guilty, by Manuel Smith.)

 I. You have the right to judge your own behavior, thoughts, and emotions, and to take the responsibility for their initiation and consequences upon yourself.